RiccardoGM/ImmuneResponseCOVID19/README.md

 # Immune response and severity of COVID-19
 This repository provides the datasets and code necessary to replicate the results presented in the paper *"Investigating the relationship between the immune response and the severity of COVID-19: a large-cohort retrospective study"*.
-Preprint is available on [medRxiv](https://www.medrxiv.org/content/10.1101/2024.06.20.24309246v1).
+The preprint is available on [medRxiv](https://www.medrxiv.org/content/10.1101/2024.06.20.24309246v1).

 ### Requirements
 * pandas version: 1.1.5